 - $39,296 ($44,846 married filing jointly) with one qualifying child;

 - $14,880 ($20,430 married filing jointly) with no qualifying children.

 You could qualify for a larger tax refund this year!
-Working families may be eligible for the new Connecticut Earned Income Tax Credit (CT-EITC), which is worth up to $1,724 in addition to your usual refund.
+Working families may be eligible for the Connecticut Earned Income Tax Credit (CT-EITC), which is worth up to $1,724 in additional refunds.